ChristinaLK/htc-intro/lesson.md

 done
 ~~~

-Running a for loop on your computer means that you are only using one processor.
+Running a for loop on your computer means that you are only using one or two processors.

 ![One Processor](figs/single_cpu.png)